Finding the right therapist… some tips from an insider

 Tip 1 – use reputable directories

-Did you know anyone can set up and call themselves a ‘counsellor’? so how do you know if you are even meeting with someone who is qualified and safe?
-And how would you even make sense of all the qualifications anyway?
+Did you know anyone can set up and call themselves a ‘counsellor’? so how do you know if someone is qualified and safe?
+And how do make sense of all the qualifications anyway?

 Well, my top tip here is only to search on reputable directories.
-I have listed a few below (if you find more then let me know and I’ll update the list) but you need to look for therapists who are part of a governing body such as the BACP, UKCP or similar.
+You need to look for therapists who are part of a governing body such as the BACP, UKCP or similar.
 This means that they work to a certain standard AND that there will be a formal complaints procedure should you need it.
 Beware any counsellors not willing to work within the protection of a professional association.

 Click on the following to see my top directories:

 Counsellors should have a counselling qualification, such as a Level 4 certificate (in counselling, obviously!), a diploma or degree (or higher) and you should be able to Google the awarding body to check it is legit.

 Tip 2 – Be clear about what you want

 Two good questions to ask yourself are: why counselling?
 And why now?
 It will help you if you can articulate your ideas on this, as a counsellor will probably ask you something along these lines when you first meet.